Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

     -   What Azure technology, which is complimentary to DR, will you implement to deal with application-specific tasks such as Pre-Actions and Post-Actions during a failover?

-    -   Given this will be an IaaS implementation, provide details of how you will provide high availabilty (HA) and failover capabilities to these VMs once they are in Azure?
+    -   Given this will be an IaaS implementation, provide details of how you will provide high availability (HA) and failover capabilities to these VMs once they are in Azure?

     -   How will you direct web traffic to the active site?